 It was widely believed that Ruto and Gachagua had fallen out, two years after they defied the odds to win the election that got them into power.
 It was also believed that Gachagua, who is from Kenya’s vote-rich central region, helped Ruto win the election due to his significant influence there.

-Gachagua, whose lawyers said he was hospitalized before the senate hearing, has said the charges and impeachment trial were based on “nonsensical allegations.”
-He sought to pause the process, which his lawyers argued was being fast-tracked, but a high court ruling on Wednesday cleared the way for Thursday’s hearing and impeachment vote to happen.
+Gachagua, whose lawyers said he was hospitalized before the senate hearing, had said the charges and impeachment trial were based on “nonsensical allegations.”
+He sought to pause the process, which his lawyers argued was being fast-tracked, but a high court ruling cleared the way for the hearing and impeachment vote to happen.

 “The truth is, majority of us want Gachagua to go.
 But we feel it is unfair for him to go and leave Ruto who is a million times worse offender than the DP.
 That’s the only reason that we sound like we are defending him,” @carienimwa wrote.
 “We aren’t really defending him.
 We need both to go.”

 Ruto, whose approval rating in Kenya is incredibly low, hasn’t made any public statement on Gachagua’s impeachment.
-Speaking to the press on Thursday evening, Cleo Malalah, secretary of the ruling United Democratic Alliance, accused Ruto of being “heartless,” for “fighting [Gachagua] down.”
+Speaking to the press after the impeachment, Cleo Malalah, secretary of the ruling United Democratic Alliance, accused Ruto of being “heartless,” for “fighting [Gachagua] down.”

 Sign Up To Our Newsletter